dakshsawhneyy/dakshsawhneyy/README.md

 ---

 <p align="center">
-𝐇𝐞𝐲 𝐭𝐡𝐞𝐫𝐞! 𝐈’𝐦 <strong>Daksh Sawhney</strong> — A passionate DevSecOps learner, Cloud enthusiast, and DSA aficionado from India.<br>
+𝐇𝐞𝐲 𝐭𝐡𝐞𝐫𝐞! 𝐈’𝐦 <strong>Daksh Sawhney</strong> — A passionate DevSecOps learner, Cloud enthusiast, MERN Stack Developer and DSA aficionado from India.<br>
 Intend to build a career with committed & dedicated people, who will help me to explore myself and understand my potential.
 Willing to work as a key player in challenging and creative environment with all my professional and technical skills.
 </p>